Nithin6524/Expedite-templates/Frontend/react/scss/README.md

 ## Adding New Pages

-1. Create a new component in the `src/Pages/` directory
+1. Create a new Page in the `src/Pages/` directory
 2. Add styles in `src/scss/pages/`
 3. Add a route in `App.js`